meowso/cursorcontext/README.md

 The main components of this setup are:

-1. `docs/share_files.sh`: A bash script that generates the context file
+1. `.cursorcontext.sh`: A bash script that generates the context file
 2. `.cursorrules`: A configuration file for custom rules and patterns
 3. `package.json`: Contains npm scripts for easy execution

 ## How It Works

-The `share_files.sh` script:
+The `.cursorcontext.sh` script:

 1. Creates a single output file (`x.md`) in the `docs` directory
+2. Generates a project structure tree
+3. Includes debug information and important file paths
+4. Adds the contents of `.cursorrules`
+5. Incorporates log files (build, test, lint, coverage) if they exist
-2. Includes the contents of `.cursorrules` at the top of the file
+6. Includes the contents of `package.json`
-3. Adds the contents of all relevant project files
+7. Adds the contents of all relevant source and test files
-4. Optionally includes logs (test, lint, coverage) if they exist

 The generated `x.md` file can then be used to provide comprehensive context to Cursor AI IDE.

 ## Customization

-- Modify `share_files.sh` to include or exclude specific directories or file types
+- Modify `.cursorcontext.sh` to include or exclude specific directories or file types
 - Adjust `.cursorrules` to add custom rules and patterns for your project
 - Update `package.json` scripts as needed for your workflow